offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 ## Exposure

-TODO: talk about the different levels which a service can be exposed (e.g. internally in the cluster vs externally)

-### Cluster IP
+The service type defines where a service gets exposed to and how it gets exposed.
+For example, a service may only be accessible within the cluster, to specific parts of the cluster, to an external network, to the Internet, etc...

-Services of type `ClusterIP` are only accessible from within the cluster.
+Services of type ClusterIP are only accessible from within the cluster.
 The hostname for a ClusterIP service is broken down as follows: NAME.NAMESPACE.svc.CLUSTER

  * *NAME* is the name of the service.
  * *NAMESPACE* is the namespace the service is in (defaults to `default`).